 About our study programmes

-Inholland University of Applied Sciences is an educational institution with over 32,000 students, 29 lectorates or academic research units, more than 110 nationalities and approximately 2800 employees.
-Hogeschool Inholland Suriname has around 800 students.
+Inholland University of Applied Sciences is an educational institution with over 32,000 students, 26 lectorates or academic research units, more than 110 nationalities and approximately 2800 employees.

 However, within each of our localities Inholland is a relatively small provider of higher professional education.
 This means that our students receive a lot of attention and have direct and personal contacts with their lecturers.
 At the same time, they enjoy the benefits of a large-scale institution: strong ICT services, modern buildings, limited overhead costs and many scheduled classes.